tslingl25/Engineering_4_Notebook/README.md

 https://github.com/tslingl25/Engineering_4_Notebook/blob/main/raspberry-pi/code.py

 ### Reflection
 Make sure you run the code on the pico in code.py, and make sure the battery is charged.
+Also, code.py is special, you can not just make a document called code.py and expect it to work the same.
+I tried that and it did not work the same.

 &nbsp;